JamieAbbottScott/underwriteme-api-docs/authentication/authenticate.markdown

-# Group Authentication
-Authentication related resources of the **UnderwriteMe API**.

 ## Authenticate [/auth]
 Logging in and retrieving access token that must be added to each request made to **UnderwriteMe API** resources.